sponsorCoinAdmin/spCoinBMUniSwapGuiExample/README.md

     - The Menu System modifies the ~/gitbash.rc file to and an environment path link

 ### Shortcut Command Menu<img src="https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/menu 4.jpg" width="7%" align= "right">
-The <b>Command Menu</b> is a list of chortcut alias commands for administering the [<b>'spCoinUniSwapTests'</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/tree/main) project.
+The <b>Command Menu</b> is a list of shortcut alias commands for administering the [<b>'spCoinUniSwapTests'</b>](https://github.com/sponsorCoinAdmin/spCoinUniSwapTests/tree/main) project.
-- if the menu suetem is installed, simply type <b>m <enter></b> in a bash window and the following should appear:
+- if the menu syetem is installed correctly, simply type <b>m <enter></b> in a bash window and the following should appear:
 ![<b>Author Image</b>](https://github.com/sponsorCoinAdmin/spCoinImages/blob/main/mainMenu.jpg)

  - - - -